 Equality and Diversity

-Baltic Training is committed to being an equal opportunities employer and training provider, promoting and developing equality and diversity in all its functions across the business.
+Baltic Apprenticeships is committed to being an equal opportunities employer and training provider, promoting and developing equality and diversity in all its functions across the business.

 It will seek to do this by: